Agobard: Exile and return

 After Louis was restored to his power, backed by his sons Louis the German and Pepin I of Aquitaine, Agobard was suspended from his episcopate by the Council of Thionville and exiled, replaced by the chorbishop Amalarius of Metz (c.
-775 – c.
 850).
 During his tenure in Lyon, Amalarius worked to impose liturgical reforms upon the archdiocese of Lyon.
 Amalarius' reforms were characterized by a heavy reliance upon allegorical and symbolic representations within the Mass.
 Agobard, on the other hand, disdained Amalarius' reforms as "theatrical" and "showy" and favored a more plain liturgy.
 Amalarius' reforms were also opposed by Agobard's disciple Florus of Lyon; Amalarius was deposed and accused of heresy in 838.
 Agobard wrote three works against Amalarius: On Divine Psalmody, On the Correction of the Antiphonary, and Liber officialis.
 When he returned to Lyon, Agobard worked to roll back Amalarius' actions, with the support of Florus.